 Iran ratified the International Covenant on Civil and Political Rights (ICCPR) on 24 June 1975.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Iran’s ratification of the ICCPR was made without reservation.

-Officially recognised churches have been subjected to increasingly restrictive controls since 2011.
-Churches are effectively banned from using the Farsi language in their activities, a restriction enforced through regular checks of the identity documents of attendees to ensure that only members of the minority communities attend, and that Persian Muslims are excluded.
+Officially recognised churches have been subjected to restrictive controls since 2011 and are effectively banned from using the Farsi language in their activities.
 Since 2010, political leaders, including the Supreme Leader, have issued warnings about the house church movement which they consider a threat to society.
-Christian converts, especially those responsible for holding house churches, are frequently arrested, interrogated and instructed to recant or sign a commitment to avoid Christian activities.
-They face charges that are typically political (e.g. acting against national security or disturbing the public order) rather than religious.
-In recent years few Christian converts have been charged with apostasy.
-The political nature of the charges, making it easier to criminalise Christian activities, reflects the authorities’ preoccupation with maintaining political power and control Many others within Iranian society, including other religious minorities, face similar oppression.
+Christian converts, especially those active in evangelism, are frequently arrested, interrogated and instructed to recant or sign a commitment to avoid Christian activities.
+In recent years few Christian converts have been charged with apostasy, but they face charges that are typically political (e.g. acting against national security or disturbing the public order).
+In 2021 amendments to Articles 499 and 500 of the Islamic Penal Code impose prison sentences and fines for insulting “divine religions or Islamic schools of thought recognized under the Constitutions with the intent to cause violence or tensions in the society,” as well as penalizing those who conduct “any deviant educational or proselytizing activity that contradicts or interferes with the sacred law of Islam.”
+The political nature of the charges, making it easier to criminalise Christian activities, reflects the authorities’ preoccupation with maintaining political power and control Many others within Iranian society, including other religious communities, face similar oppression.
 In addition to persecution from government sources, those who choose to leave Islam often face strong family and societal pressure.
 A combination of these factors accounts for the high emigration rate of Christians from Iran, whether from Muslim or indigenous Christian backgrounds.